Anoxic waters

-Anoxic waters are areas of sea water, fresh water, or groundwater that are depleted of dissolved oxygen.
-The US Geological Survey defines anoxic groundwater as that with a dissolved oxygen concentration of less than 0.5 milligrams per litre.
-Anoxic waters can be contrasted with hypoxic waters, which are low (but not lacking) in dissolved oxygen.
-Often, hypoxia is defined as waters that have less than 2 milligrams per litre of dissolved oxygen.
-This condition is generally found in areas that have restricted water exchange.
+Anoxic waters are bodies or areas of sea water, fresh water or groundwater that are depleted of dissolved oxygen.
+Anoxic waters can be contrasted with hypoxic waters, which are low but not completely lacking in dissolved oxygen, often defined as having oxygen concentration less than 2 milligrams per litre.
+This condition is generally found in areas that have water stagnation and/or dead stratification.
+The United States Geological Survey defines anoxic groundwater as that with a dissolved oxygen concentration of less than 0.5 milligrams per litre.